GabeAl/NINJA-OPS/README.md

 2. Download and unzip bowtie2 ( http://sourceforge.net/projects/bowtie-bio/files/bowtie2/ ).
 If you wish to use a different sequence aligner, you cannot run the wrapper ninja.py.
 Instructions below.
 3. Copy the executable "bowtie-2-align-s" and paste it to the main folder of the ninja package.
 Alternatively, you can add the bowtie-2-align-s executable (or all Bowtie2 executables) to your system PATH variable.

-IMPORTANT: Do NOT copy "bowtie-2-align-s" to any other folder (for instance, bt2db).
+IMPORTANT: Do not copy "bowtie-2-align-s" to any other folder (for instance, bt2db).
 NINJA-OPS looks for bowtie2 only in the same folder ninja.py is located in, or on the system executable path.

 ##Instructions
 ---